• Skip to main content

 A. Dress Code

 When visiting temples in Bali, it’s a good idea to dress modestly.
-I suggest you use a top and sarong tied with a scarf in the waist area.
+I suggest you use a top and a sarong tied with a scarf around the waist.
 In addition, most of Bali’s tourist attractions provide visitors with sarongs and shawls.

 If you want more details about the holiday dress code guide to temples in Bali, I have written it on this site.